security-force-monitor/sfm-research-handbook-old/es/README.md

 ## About this Research Handbook

 This Research Handbook contains information about the data and tools used by Security Force Monitor, a project of the Columbia Law School Human Rights Initiative.
-Currently, it has two main sections:
+Currently, it has three main sections:

+* [WhoWasInCommand.com](/whowasincommand/generalfunctions.md): The data created by Security Force Monitor is published online on WhoWasInCommand.com, a platform with powerful search functions, clean and interative views of data on persons, organizations and events.
 * [Methodology](/methodology/methodology.md): Security Force Monitor has a four phase approach to researching a country's security forces.
 This section outlines our process.
 * [Data Model](/datamodel/README.md): this section describes the way that Security Force Monitor structures the data it collects, outlines the main entities in use \(`persons`,`organizations` and `events`\) and details how each field is used.

 The Research Handbook is a work-in-progress, and is updated during the course of the work of Security Force Monitor.